Classical Verification of Quantum Computations: Overview

 \subsection{Paper Outline}

 As noted in Section \ref{sec:overviewtrapdoorclawfree}, the trapdoor function families we use in the rest of the paper are not the ideal families used so far in the overview.
 We instead use approximations of these function families, which are defined in Section \ref{sec:functiondefinitions}.
 The protocol as described used several properties of the ideal families.
 We take care to define our approximate families to make sure that they satisfy these required properties, at the expense of additional notation.
-At the start of Section \ref{sec:functiondefinitions}, there is a summary of the differences between the approximate functions and the ideal functions (taken from \cite{oneproverrandomness}).

 We begin with the definition of our extended trapdoor claw-free family in Section \ref{sec:functiondefinitions}.
-Section \ref{sec:measprotocol} covers Sections \ref{sec:overviewprimitives} to \ref{sec:overviewexistence} of the overview.
-In Section \ref{sec:generaltotrivialhadamard}, we present the argument outlined in Section \ref{sec:overviewreductiontotrivial}, in which we replace a general attack with an attack which commutes with standard basis measurement.
-In Section \ref{sec:measprotocolsoundness}, we prove the soundness of the measurement protocol.
+Section \ref{sec:measprotocol} presents the measurement protocol and proves completeness (Sections \ref{sec:overviewprimitives} to \ref{sec:overviewmeas} of the overview).
+Section \ref{sec:measprotocolsoundnessoverall} covers soundness of the measurement protocol: Sections \ref{sec:proverbehavior} and \ref{sec:underlyingstate} characterize the behavior of the prover (Section \ref{sec:overviewexistence} of the overview), Section \ref{sec:generaltotrivialhadamard} presents the argument outlined in Section \ref{sec:overviewreductiontotrivial}, in which we replace a general attack with an attack which commutes with standard basis measurement, and Section \ref{sec:measprotocolsoundness} provides a proof of soundness by combining the results from Sections \ref{sec:proverbehavior} to \ref{sec:generaltotrivialhadamard}.
 Finally, the extension of the measurement protocol to a \QPIP$_0$ (described in Section \ref{sec:overviewmeastoqpip}) is given in Section \ref{sec:meastoqpip}, providing the main result of this paper (the following informal statement is taken from the introduction and is stated formally as Theorem \ref{thm:lwetoqpip} in Section \ref{sec:meastoqpip}):

 \begin{statement}{\textbf{Theorem \ref{thm:oneprover} \textit{(Informal)}}} \textit{Assuming the existence of an extended trapdoor claw-free family as defined in Definition \ref{def:extendedtrapdoorclawfree}, \BQP\ $ = $ \QPIP$_0$.} \end{statement}